ada-popovic/markdown_archive/README.md

 **Global perspective**

 Thanks to global warming, naturally occuring snow is a vision gradually more and more rare.
 As much as mountain peaks are whitened with snow pretty much all year long, the majority of land lucky enough to be in cold/moderate climate, experiences a snowfall only in winter season.
-With the lowering of temperature, a chance of snowfall increases.
+With the lowering of temperature, a chance of snowfall decreases.

 The warmer countries around equator, without any mountains are the ones least likely to experience snow.
 Of course, with global warming and all the glaciers melting, the number of countries without snow will gradually grow larger.
 For example, there used to be a small ski area called Chacaltaya on a tall mountain in Bolivia, but that ski area has already closed permanently because of lack of snow.